Pintec10/React_Streamer-app/README.md

 # About this App

 This is a simple Twitch-like app to stream videos.
-This repository contains the front-end part of the application, however in order for it to be fully working, a back-end server, a RTMP server and OBS (Open BroadCaster Server) are needed.
+This repository contains the front-end part of the application, however in order for it to be fully working, the following elements are also needed:
+1. a back-end server
+2. a RTMP server
+3. OBS (Open BroadCaster Software)

 ## Backend server